Skip to content

 The Plough and the Stars Summary:

-Sean O’Casey’s ‘The Plough and the Stars’ is a four-act play which is set in Dublin, like the previous two of his Dublin Trilogy.
+Sean O’Casey’s ‘The Plough and the Stars’ is a four-act play set in Dublin, like the previous two of his Dublin Trilogy.
 The first two acts take place in November 1915, looking forward to the liberation of Ireland, and the second two acts are set in April 1916 during the Easter Rising.
 This play was first performed in the Abbey Theatre on 8 February 1926.
-This play was very controversial, and on the 4th ever performance in 1926 a riot broke out mid-play in the Abbey Theatre.
-Whenever O’Casey first brought this play to the theatre, directors were concerned about it.
+This play was very controversial, and on the 4th ever performance in 1926, a riot broke out mid-play in the Abbey Theatre.
+When O’Casey first brought this play to the theatre, directors were concerned.
 There was much debate about changing parts of the play.
-W.B Yeats and Lady Gregory agreed that removing elements of the original play for political reason or another other reason other than dramatic tradition would be wrong.
+W.B.
+Yeats and Lady Gregory agreed that removing elements of the original play for political or another reason other than dramatic tradition would be wrong.

-The first act of ‘The Plough and the Stars’ shows the normal working-class life in Dublin.
-The act opens on Mrs. Gogan gossiping.
-We are introduced to the majority of the major characters including Fluther Good, young Covey, Jack Clitheroe, and Nora Clitheroe.
+The first act of ‘The Plough and the Stars’ shows the everyday working-class life in Dublin.
+The act opens with Mrs. Gogan gossiping.
+We are introduced to the most significant characters, including Fluther Good, Young Covey, Jack Clitheroe, and Nora Clitheroe.
 Later in the act, Captain Brennan arrives at the Clitheroe’s home.
-Here he calls for Commandant Clitheroe, surprising Jack as he was not aware that he had been promoted.
-Nora begs for him not to open the door, however, he does and is handed his orders telling him that he and his battalion are to meet with General James Connolly.
-As he was unaware of his promotion, Jack questions why he was not made aware.
+Here, he calls for Commandant Clitheroe, surprising Jack as he is unaware he has been promoted.
+Nora begs for him not to open the door.
+However, he does and is handed his orders, telling him that he and his battalion are to meet with General James Connolly.
+As he is unaware of his promotion, Jack questions why he was not made aware.
 Captain Brennan claims to have given Nora the letter.
 Jack then begins fighting with Nora as she had burned the letter without telling him about it.

-The second act is set inside a public house and was originally called ‘The Cooing of Doves’.
-From inside the public house, we can hear a political rally outside, and on multiple occasions, we can hear an unnamed man addressing the crowd.
+The second act is set inside a public house and was initially called ‘The Cooing of Doves’.
+From inside the public house, we can hear a political rally outside, and on multiple occasions, we can listen to an unnamed man addressing the crowd.
 We are introduced to Rosie Redmond, a prostitute, who is complaining to the barman that the rally outside is affecting business and profit.
-Throughout the act, people enter and leave the bar, and Bessie Burgess and Mrs. Gogan come in and being to fight.
+Throughout the act, people enter and leave the bar, and Bessie Burgess and Mrs. Gogan come in and begin to fight.
 After they leave, Covey insults Rosie, which results in another fight between him and Fluther.
-Then, Jack, Lieutenant Langon, and Captain Brennen enter the bar, in uniform and carrying The Plough and the Stars flag and a tricolour flag.
+Then, Jack, Lieutenant Langon, and Captain Brennen enter the bar in uniform and carry The Plough and the Stars flag and a tricolour flag.
 They feel so excited and fueled by the speeches that they are prepared to die for Ireland.
-They drink and leave again, then Fluther leaves with Rosie.
+They drink and leave again, and then Fluther leaves with Rosie.

-The third act takes place on Easter Monday 1916.
-It opens on Peter, Mrs. Gogan, and Covey discussing the fight taking place, and Covey announces to them that Patrick Pearse, with his men, read out the Proclamation of Irish Independence.
-Nora was unable to find Jack in the fight, Mrs. Grogan then takes her inside.
-We find out Looting has broken out across the city, then a fashionably dressed woman arrives asking for the safest route home as the fighting has made it impossible to find a taxi.
-She is left outside the tenement as Fluther tells her that all routes will be the same and leaves with Convey to loot a pub, and Peter refuses to help her out of fear and goes inside.
-Brennan and Jack appear with a wounded rebel, Nora runs out to see them and she begs Jack to stop fighting and to stay with her.
-Jack ignores her, pushes her away, and leaves with his comrades, Nora then goes into labour.
+The third act takes place on Easter Monday, 1916.
+It opens with Peter, Mrs Gogan, and Covey discussing the fight, and Covey announces that Patrick Pearse, with his men, read out the Proclamation of Irish Independence.
+Nora cannot find Jack in the fight; Mrs. Grogan then takes her inside.
+Looting has broken out across the city; a fashionably dressed woman arrives, asking for the safest route home as the fighting has made it impossible to find a taxi.
+She is left outside the tenement as Fluther tells her that all routes will be the same and leaves with Convey to loot a pub.
+Peter refuses to help her out of fear and goes inside.
+Brennan and Jack appear with a wounded rebel.
+Nora runs out to see them and begs Jack to stop fighting and stay with her.
+Jack ignores her, pushes her away, and leaves with his comrades; Nora then goes into labour.

 Act four takes place later in the rising.
-This scene is full of devastation, firstly a girl named Mollser dies of tuberculosis, and Nora has a stillbirth.
-Nora remains in a delusion, imagining her and Jack walking in the woods.
+This scene is a whole of devastation.
+Firstly, a girl named Mollser dies of tuberculosis, and Nora has a stillbirth.
+Nora is deluded, imagining her and Jack walking in the woods.
 Brennan announces that Jack has been shot dead.
-Nora goes to a window, shouting and trying to find Jack, however, Bessie pulls her away from the window but is mistaken for a sniper and is shot in the back.
+Nora goes to a window, shouting and trying to find Jack.
+However, Bessie pulls her away from the window but is mistaken for a sniper and is shot in the back.

 The Plough and the Stars Quotes: